jwthe3rd/dishrag/README.md

 ### Example Scenario

-* As part of my research I have looked into coronary artery disease, which has a metric called Coronary Flow Reserve (CFR).
+* As part of my research I have looked into the fluid dynamics of coronary artery disease, which has an associated metric called Coronary Flow Reserve (CFR).
 As a result, I have notes in my Obsidian vault on the topic.

 <img src="./docs/out.gif"/>